moculll/MOC-Kernel/README.md

 wait for about 40mins (mine is 2m/s)

 ## 2.since you've got clang12.0.5 and build scripts and mkbootimage, you can choose to compile from either google's source code or MOC-Kernel's source code
-`if you'd like to compile from MOC-Kernel's source code, you can  continue reading this section, if not, you can skip to section 3` clone MOC-Kernel's source code and rename it to "build"
+`if you'd like to compile from MOC-Kernel's source code, you can  continue reading this section, if not, you can skip to section 3`

+clone MOC-Kernel's source code and rename it to "common"
 ```
 git clone https://github.com/moculll/MOC-Kernel.git
 mv common common_bak && mv MOC-Kernel common